lzlrd/ScriptWINg/README.md

 ~~Thanks to Twitter for spamming me with feature configs.~~

-Thanks to [WinAero](https://winaero.com) for their [Windows Defender Firewall rules](https://winaero.com/blog/stop-windows-10-spying-on-you-using-just-windows-firewall) which is used in [Tracker Killer](#trackerkiller).
+Thanks to [Winaero](https://winaero.com) for their [Windows Defender Firewall rules](https://winaero.com/blog/stop-windows-10-spying-on-you-using-just-windows-firewall) which is used in [Tracker Killer](#tracker-killer).

-Thanks to [Brad Erickson](https://github.com/13rac1) for their work on [twemoji-color-font](https://github.com/eosrei/twemoji-color-font) which helped write the base of [JoyPixels Systemwide](#joyPixelssystemwide).